feijoes/dokkan_eza_bot/README.md

 The Dokkan Battle EZA Farming Bot is a Python script designed to automate the process of farming the Extreme Z-Awakening levels in Dragon Ball Z Dokkan Battle.
 The script runs on your computer and interacts with the game on your phone.

-If you encounter any errors or have any doubts, you can create an issue or contact me at pcaladomoura@gmail.com.
+If you encounter any errors or have any doubts, feel free to create an issue or contact me at pcaladomoura@gmail.com or on Discord at feijao6054.

 ## Features